3-way Merge Sort

 Similarly, in case of 3-way Merge sort we get the equation: T(n) = 3T(n/3) + O(n)

 This article is contributed by Pavan Gopal Rayapati.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
-See your article appearing on the GeeksforGeeks main page and help other Geeks.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.